SkillsFundingAgency/das-technical-guidance/principles/devops.md

 ## Automation

 This is the most vital factor of the DevOps culture.
-The purpose of automation is to build a system such that it eliminates various human errors and can fix errors and repeating the successful process again without any sort of intervention or delays.
+The purpose of automation is to build a system that eliminates various human errors and provide a successful repeating process with no manual intervention required.
 Automation greatly improves the workflow and productivity of the service.

 - **Infrastructure as Code (IaC).** IaC is an infrastructure management approach that makes continuous delivery and DevOps possible.
 Without IaC, our developers and engineers would have to treat each target environment individually, which becomes a tedious task as we have different environments for development, testing, and production use.
-We include the Azure Resource Manager (ARM) templates and Azure DevOps build definitions along side each an applications repository in GitHub, this is to match the development lifecycle of an application.
+We include the Azure Resource Manager (ARM) templates and Azure DevOps build definitions along side an applications codebase in the GitHub repository, this is to match the development lifecycle of an application.
 As application requirements change, so can the build and release along side it.

 - **Cloud infrastructure.** We are a cloud first service as it provides the flexibility, toolsets, and scalability required.
 All our architectures rely on PaaS solutions.
 Through IaC and continuous integration and continuous deployment (CI/CD) we can quickly deploy infrastructure and ensure there is no environment or configuration drift.
 Builds can be deployed to each environment providing consistant dev/test and production environments.
 It enables our teams to test applications in production-like environments early in the development cycle.